TheRealFREDP3D/Coding-Exercises/README.md

 ---

-## Why I Created this Repository
+## Why

 I am a big fan of the "Learn in Public" principles.

-It put some pressure to share good and working stuff.
-By sharing the results of my work, it creates networking opportunities.
+It put some pressure to share quality work.

+Showing what I do can help creating networking opportunities.

 It can inspire people to start their own learning projects.

-It is a good way to show potential employer your skills or at least you appetite to learn.
-And finally, self-learners like me should have a way to monitor their progress.
+It is a good way to show potential employer your skills or at least you appetite to learn new ones.

-- Make my work available to anyone, from anywhere.
+Self-learners like me should have a way to monitor their progress.

+Keep me on track, finish things before moving to the next.

+Simplify files management

+## End-Game

 - Reference material and notes.
 - Prepare a publishable notebook.
 - Practice making good documentation.